fluffy-factory/toolbox/docs/javascript/utils/setRequiredFields.md

 # setRequiredFields()

 Set some required fields to required or not.
-For [example](../modules/foldable.html#change-event) is usefull when you must show many fields when you checked a checkbox in a form.
+For [example](../modules/foldable.html#change-event) is useful when you must show many fields when you checked a checkbox in a form.

 ```js
 /**